tarakbumba/zeynep/README.md

 Usage
 ------------
-* First things firs; never try to run zeynep as root!
+* First things first; never try to run zeynep as root!
 It will use "sudo" when required.
-If you don't want to type your sudo password add zeynep to your /etc/sudoers file; but this may also RISKY!
+If you don't want to type your sudo password every time needed; then add zeynep to your /etc/sudoers file; but this may also RISKY!
 See below how to configure /etc/sudoers.

 * zeynep [-g][options] [arguments] [-s] [srpm]